The Key Role Played by Digital Displays in Control Rooms and Command Centers

 - Flexibility to integrate with Multiple content sources: Control rooms and command center staff monitor data from a wide range of variables, or sources.
 Be it a live camera feed, readings from a sensor, interactive maps, or even the weather forecast, staff needs to be able to visualize the “big picture” (literally!) with ease and speed.

-- Scalability: Classically a video wall controller has had a fixed number of inputs and outputs, and as the technology advances, control rooms and command centers find the need to expand their visualization data (i.e. by adding more cameras to a live camera network, or needing to add more screens to accommodate a larger number of input sources to monitor, etc.).
+- Scalability: Classically a display wall controller has had a fixed number of inputs and outputs, and as the technology advances, control rooms and command centers find the need to expand their visualization data (i.e. by adding more cameras to a live camera network, or needing to add more screens to accommodate a larger number of input sources to monitor, etc.).
 Unfortunately, fixed I/O systems can’t provide the scalability they need without having to either replace their system, or perform major upgrades (which ultimately incurs in more expenses)

-- Userful’s video wall controller doesn’t require a capture for every source and can render sources themselves.
+- Userful’s controller doesn’t require a capture for every source and can render sources themselves.
 Although you can still capture external sources when needed, Userful includes over 25 plugins that enable you to show a wide range of sources without requiring an extra PC or a capture port.
 So for example a web-portal, IP video stream, RDP session, or video player source can all be output to the wall without needing external capture cards.